 CGM systems typically consist of two basic components:

-1. Reader: You get a reader when you initially start CGM therapy.
+1. Reader: When you initially start CGM therapy, you get a reader.

 2. Sensors and Transmitters (Ongoing Supplies): Your sensors will be provided monthly or quarterly regardless of your system.
 The Dexcom G6 also has a transmitter, which is provided quarterly.

-Typically, your CGM reader and supplies will be covered under the medical benefit of your insurance.
+Typically, your CGM reader and supplies will be covered under your insurance.
 This means what you owe will depend on your deductible and out-of-pocket limits.
-This can sometimes mean your insurance doesn’t pay anything towards your CGM reader and supplies (you pay the entire cost), and it can sometimes mean the insurance pays the entire amount (you pay no cost).
+This means sometimes your insurance doesn’t pay anything towards your CGM reader and supplies (you pay the entire cost), and sometimes the insurance pays the entire amount (you pay no cost).

-How this plays out is that you pay the full cost of your CGM supplies until your deductible is met.
+This plays out by paying the full cost of your CGM supplies until your deductible is met.
 Once your deductible is met, you will be responsible for some portion of the cost (co-insurance) until your out-of-pocket limit is met.
-Let's walk through a few examples using a fictional Medicare patient to explain further.
+Let's walk through a few examples using fictional Medicare patients to explain further.

 Example Patient #1

 John has never used CGM before.
-However, he has filled out the Aeroflow Diabetes Eligibility Form and has been told he’s eligible to receive a CGM through his insurance coverage.
+However, he has filled out the Aeroflow Diabetes Eligibility Form and has been told he’s eligible to receive a CGM covered by insurance.

-John has a traditional Medicare plan with no secondary insurance, and has already met his deductible.
-To get started on CGM, John will receive one CGM reader and one month’s supply of CGM sensors to start.
+John has a traditional Medicare plan with no secondary insurance, and his deductible has already been met.
+To get started, John will receive one CGM reader and one month’s supply of CGM sensors to start.

 John’s specific Medicare plan will pay $384.20 (80% of the total cost) since he’s reached his deductible of $233, and he has no out-of-pocket limit.
-John will pay the remainder of $96.05 (20% of the total cost) for his initial supplies.
+John will pay the remaining $96.05 (20% of the total cost) for his initial supplies.

 *This is an example, and rates and costs will be subject to change based on your insurance coverage and plan rates.
 Your deductible, co-insurance, and patient responsibility are also solely determined by your insurance plan.